PURE POWER PICKS // LIVE TRACKER

 6.1Tesla: shares plus the famous 2018 options

-The Elon Musk Revocable Trust holds 413,152,109 Tesla shares per his April 2026 Form 4.
-On top of that sit 303,960,630 stock options at a $23.34 strike from the 2018 CEO performance award, the package a Delaware court rescinded in 2024 and the Delaware Supreme Court reinstated in December 2025.
-Counting those options, his beneficial ownership comes to about 20% of Tesla per his 13G/A filing.
+The Elon Musk Revocable Trust holds 413,152,109 Tesla shares, about 11% of the company per his April 2026 filings.
+On top of that, in June 2026 he exercised the 2018 CEO performance award — 303,960,630 options at a $23.34 strike, the package a Delaware court rescinded in 2024 and the Delaware Supreme Court reinstated in December 2025 — converting it into roughly 286 million additional Tesla shares after shares were withheld to cover the strike.
+Together that puts his Tesla stake close to a fifth of the company.

 6.2SpaceX: the asset that made him a trillionaire